olanrewaju-M-Yusuf/cyberdefender/Node-API.md

 // => .... . .-.. .-.. ---
 ```

-Or you can import individual operationsm, benefitting from tree-shaking:
+Or you can import individual operations:
 ```javascript
 import {toMorseCode} from "CyberChef";
 toMorseCode("goodbye").toString();